hikmagames/legal/privacy-policy.md

 ## Introduction

-Hikma Games ("we," "our," or "us") operates the TasbeehTaps mobile application (the "App").
+Hikma Games ("we," "our," or "us") operates the zikrAid mobile application (the "App").
 This Privacy Policy explains how we collect, use, and protect your information when you use our App.

 ## Information We Collect

 ### Information We Do NOT Collect

-TasbeehTaps is designed with your privacy in mind.
+zikrAid is designed with your privacy in mind.
 We do not collect, store, or transmit any personal information.
 Specifically, we do not collect:

 - Names, email addresses, or contact information
 - Location data